andy-oliv/AMAR_contractGUI/README.md

 </div>

 ## 🎯 Goal
 At <strong>Amar Infâncias</strong>, the demand for photography coverages is high, which means contracts need to be generated frequently.
-I saw this as a great opportunity to practice automation while developing a tool that truly enhances our daily workflow.
+I saw this as a great opportunity to practice automation while developing a tool that truly enhances Amar Infâncias' daily workflow.

 <hr>

 ## ⚙️ Technologies
-The app was built with:
+The GUI app was built with:

 - <strong>Python
 - Python-docx
+- Tkinter/Customtkinter
+- SQLAlchemy
-- Tkinter/Customtkinter</strong>
+- Alembic</strong>

 <hr>